 Before being picked up for national newspapers, the photo first appeared in The Chicago Herald-American Newspaper - on August 4, 1948.
 The children looked posed and a bit confused as their pregnant mother hid her face from the photographer.

 |Original caption from the Chicago Herald-American Newspaper - August 4, 1948, Chicago, Illinois: "They're on the auction block.
 These small children of Mr. and Mrs. Ray Chalifoux of Chicago, Illinois.
 For long months 40-year-old Ray and his wife, Lucille, 24, waged a desperate but losing battle to keep food in their mouth and a roof over their heads.
 Now jobless and facing eviction from their near barren flat, the Chalifoux has surrendered to their heartbreaking decision.
 The photo shows the mother sobbing as the children pose wonderingly on the steps.
 Left to right: Lana, 6; RaeAnn, 5; Milton, 4; Sue Ellen, 2 years old." — Image by Bettmann.|

 NOTE: The Vidette-Messenger of Valparaiso, Indiana is usually given credit for publishing this picture first on August 5, 1948, but on August 5th thru the 10th, dozens of newspapers around the country published this picture with nearly the same caption.According to the New York Post Newspaper, several days after the sad photo and its caption ran in a newspaper called the Chicago Heights Star, A Chicago Heights woman offered to open her home to the children.
 Offers of jobs, apartments, homes, and financial assistance poured in.
 However, it's unclear if and where the financial aid was distributed or whether funds were held by the family for a couple years before all the children were sold off.

-Sometime later, Lucille Chalifoux had four more children — and she kept them.
+Sometime later, Lucille Chalifoux had four more children — this time, she kept them.

 THE RESULTS OF BEING SOLD AS A CHILD